Fire Safety Tips

 - Do you have smoke detectors and are they working?

 Recreational Fire Guidelines

-- A charged garden hose or fire extinguisher will be immediately available.
+- A charged garden hose or fire extinguisher must be immediately available

-- No burning is allowed on streets, sidewalks, or other public right of ways.
+- No burning is allowed on streets, sidewalks, or another public right of ways.

 - The fire area must meet one of the following criteria:

-- An approved devise to contain the fire such as a fireplace, charcoal grill, or portable fire pit and is at least 15 feet away from any building or combustible construction such as sheds, decks and fences.
+- An approved device to contain the fire such as a fireplace, charcoal grill, or portable fire pit and is at least 15 feet away from any building or combustible construction such as sheds, decks, and fences.
 Combustible materials such as leaves and brush must be cleared away.